mattbradburyuk/multipleResponders/README.md

+#Work in progress - not done yet

 # Multiple Initiating flows to one InitiatedBy flow - code example

-A CorDapp to test out having a single responder flow to multiple initiating flows.
+A CorDapp to test out having multiple responder flow to a single initiating flow.